teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employment-law.md

 share: true
 ---

-**DRAFT POST: And unlike my posts on IP law, I don't have any particular expertise in employment law.   -Eric**
+**DRAFT POST.**

 <p class="big-text">This is our curated <a href="/tags/#link+list">Link List</a> on employment issues at technology startups, including hiring, employment contracts, non-competes, compliance and firing.</p>

 Caveat: this may not be the right advice for you or your company.
+I don't have any particular expertise in employment law.

 <div class="toc">
 <ul>